Maria W. Stewart: Impact and influence

 Stewart is included in Daughters of Africa: An International Anthology of Words and Writings by Women of African Descent, edited by Margaret Busby (1992), the title of which is inspired by Stewart's 1831 declaration, in which she said:

 O, ye daughters of Africa, awake! awake! arise! no longer sleep nor slumber, but distinguish yourselves.
 Show forth to the world that ye are endowed with noble and exalted faculties.

 Additionally, Stewart is included in the first chapter of Words of Fire: An Anthology of African-American Feminist Thought, edited by Beverly Guy-Sheftall (1995), The two speeches by Stewart "Religion And The Pure Principles of Morality, The Sure Foundation On Which We Must Build" and "Lecture Delivered at Franklin Hall" were widely incorporated into a Black feminist tradition.

+She argued for equal opportunity for Black Americans and spoke directly and publicly to other women, urging them to educate themselves in order to advocate for their rights and privileges.
+Stewart's work influenced future activists such as Sojourner Truth and Ida B. Wells and helped lay the groundwork for Black feminist thought.
+She played an important role in the growing movement of American women entering the political sphere through public speaking, alongside such activists as the Grimké sisters.
+Despite her brief time giving lectures, Stewart's efforts have had a lasting impact on the fields of womanist theology and feminist studies.